Economic impact of the COVID-19 pandemic: Europe

-In Spain, a large number of exhibitors (including Chinese firms Huawei and Vivo) announced plans to pull out of or reduce their presence at Mobile World Congress, a wireless industry trade show in Barcelona, due to concerns over coronavirus.
+In Spain, a large number of exhibitors (including Chinese firms Huawei and Vivo) announced plans to pull out of or reduce their presence at Mobile World Congress in Barcelona.
 On 12 February 2020, GSMA CEO John Hoffman announced that the event had been cancelled, as the concerns had made it "impossible" to host.

 Owing to an increase in the demand for masks, on 1 February most masks were sold out in Portuguese pharmacies.
 On 4 February, President Marcelo Rebelo de Sousa admitted that the epidemic of the new coronavirus in China "affects the economic activity of a very powerful economy and thus affects the world's economic activity or could affect".
 He also admitted the possibility of economic upheavals due to the break in production."
-On 28 February, the Swiss government has banned all public and private gatherings of more than 1,000 people until 15 March, including forcing through a cancellation of the Geneva International Motor Show.
+On 28 February, the Swiss government has banned all public and private gatherings of more than 1,000 people until 15 March, including forcing a cancellation of the Geneva International Motor Show.

-European Commissioner for Internal Market and Services Thierry Breton has asked streaming video services operating in the EU to reduce the amount of bandwidth used by their services to preserve capacity and infrastructure.
-Netflix and YouTube havecomplied with this request.

 Before the COVID-19 pandemic, about 86% of EU enterprises were making investments.
 In 2021 this remained mostly steady compared to 2020 (81%).
 EU businesses were optimistic for investment throughout 2022, with 20% more anticipating investment to rise than fall.

 According to the a survey on investment conducted by the European Investment Bank, European firms lost one-quarter of their gross income on average in the second quarter of 2020.
-The loss was substantially greater than the drop experienced by enterprises during the global financial crisis in 2008 and the European sovereign debt crisis in 2010.
+The loss was substantially greater than the drop experienced by enterprises during the 2008 financial crisis and the Euro area crisis.

 The European Investment Bank estimates that corporate investment in the EU could fall by between 31% and 52%, even in more favourable scenarios due to the pandemic.
 They also estimate that even after strong policy intervention, 51–58% of EU firms face liquidity shortfalls after 3 months of lockdown.
 34% of enterprises also projected their capacity to fund internal investments to decline in the coming 12 months.
 The European Investment Bank Group created a €25 billion Pan-European Guarantee fund to help small businesses recover from the COVID-19 crisis.
 As a result of this guarantee fund, the EIB Group, in partnership with local lenders and national promotional institutions, is able to increase its support to small and medium-sized companies.